cartossin/sendinator/README.md

+# Not fully tested yet; use with caution

 # Sendinator

 Chunked file sharing with progressive downloads.

-> Not fully tested yet.
-Just made this with Claude Code.

 ## Features